dr-cs/databases/slides/basic-relational-design.md

 - Bottom-up, a.k.a. *synthethis*

-    - Start with individual attributes and large set of binary relationship among attributes
+    - Start with individual attributes and large set of binary relationships among attributes
     - Unpopular

 - Top-down, a.k.a. *analysis*